 The Contract will list known or suspected areas of contamination.
 Health and Safety Officer, Monitoring Technician, and Health and Safety Plan shall be required when so stated in the Contract.

 Health and Safety Officer (HSO).
 The Contractor shall designate a HSO, not the project superintendent, who shall have at least two years field experience in chemical related health and safety.
 The HSO shall be either a certified industrial hygienist (CIH), certified hazardous materials manager (CHMM), professional engineer (PE) licensed in the State of Colorado, certified safety professional (CSP), or registered environmental manager (REM) meeting the criteria set forth in 29 CFR 1926.

-When asbestos is present or is suspected to be present, the HSO shall have additional training and certification in accordance with the Air Quality Control Commission Regulation No. 8 Part B. The HSO shall meet the minimum training and medical surveillance requirements established by the Occupational Safety and Health Administration (OSHA) and the Environmental Protection Agency (EPA) for a supervisory Site Safety Official per 29 CFR 1962.65.
+When regulated asbestos contaminated soil (RACS) is present or is suspected to be present on or near a project, the HSO shall have knowledge of RACS regulations.
+The HSO shall meet the minimum training and medical surveillance requirements established by the Occupational Safety and Health Administration (OSHA) and the Environmental Protection Agency (EPA) for a supervisory Site Safety Official per 29 CFR 1962.65.
 The Contractor shall furnish documentation to the Engineer, at the preconstruction conference, that the above requirements have been met.
-250.03.
+Certification as an Asbestos Building Inspector in accordance with subsection 250.03 (b) is recommended.

 The HSO shall be equipped with the following: